Battle of Guam (1944): Consolidation and counter-attacks

 On the night of the 25th, the army, with its entire force, launched the general attack from Fonte and Mount Mangan toward Adelup Point.
 Commanding officers and all officers and men boldly charged the enemy.
 The fighting continued until dawn but our force failed to achieve the desired objectives, losing more than 80 percent of the personnel, for which I sincerely apologize.
 I will defend Mount Mangan to the last by assembling the remaining strength.
 I feel deeply sympathetic for the officers and men who fell in action and their bereaved families.

 Takashina now decided to change tactics.
 Since it was clearly impossible to defeat the American forces on Guam, he decided to retreat to the interior of the island and conduct a campaign of attrition.
 He withdrew his troops from southern Guam, planning to make a stand in the mountainous central and northern part of the island, "to engage in delaying action in the jungle in northern Guam to hold the island as long as possible".
 But before he could evacuate his command post, he was killed by machine gun fire, leaving Obata in command.
-On 27 July, the 3rd Marine Division launched an all-out assault on the Fonte Plateau.
+On 27 July, the 3rd Marine Division launched an all-out assault on Fonte Plateau.
 The Japanese defenders made good use of the terrain, fighting from a network of bunkers, caves and trenches, inflicting more than a hundred casualties on the Marines in three days of bitter fighting before the plateau was taken.
 Meanwhile, the 3rd Battalion, 9th Marines, fought their way to the top of Mount Chachao, annihilating a Japanese company left there as a rearguard.
 As they did so, they saw American troops on Mount Tenjo.
 This was the 77th Infantry Division.
 That afternoon, the soldiers made contact with the Marines, and the two beachheads were joined.